JuliaWood1/DH150-UX-Design/assignment07/README.md

 [Here](https://docs.google.com/document/d/1ckGiRqhb6I0gJCtucfQgRfHGFJz-BlL6ICJ-2g6NZs0/edit?usp=sharing) is the evidence of completing the accessibility check by comparing the colors of the foreground and background throughout my app, Bool.

+### Interactive Prototype

+coming soon

+### Cognitive Walkthroug

+[Here](link) is the feedback I got from my classmates on the cognitive walkthrough of my high fidelity prototype in its beginning stage.

+Based on their feedback these are the changes I implemented:
+1.
+2.

+### Reflection

+coming soon